paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-33a-implementation-of-alaska-native-claims-settlement-and-alaska-statehood.md

 ### Statutory Notes

 #### References in Text
 The Alaska Native Claims Settlement Act, referred to in subsecs. (b)(1)(A), (3), (d), and (e), is Pub.
 L. 92–203, Dec.
 18, 1971, 85 Stat.
-688, as amended, which is classified generally to chapter 33 (§ 1601 et seq.) of this title.
+688, which is classified generally to chapter 33 (§ 1601 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of this title](./chapter-033-alaska-native-claims-settlement.md#section-1601) and Tables.

 Act of March 4, 1915, as amended, referred to in subsec. (b)(2), is act Mar.
 4, 1915, ch.
 181, 38 Stat.
-1214, as amended, which enacted [section 353 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section353&num=0&edition=prelim), Territories and Insular Possessions, and a provision set out as a note under [section 852 of this title](./chapter-020-reservations-and-grants-to-states-for-public-purposes.md#section-852).
+1214, which enacted [section 353 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section353&num=0&edition=prelim), Territories and Insular Possessions, and a provision set out as a note under [section 852 of this title](./chapter-020-reservations-and-grants-to-states-for-public-purposes.md#section-852).
 [Section 353 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section353&num=0&edition=prelim) was repealed by Pub.
 L. 85–508, § 6(k), July 7, 1958, 72 Stat.
 343. For complete classification of this Act to the Code, see Tables.

 Act of January 21, 1929, as amended, referred to in subsec. (b)(2), is act Jan.
 21, 1929, ch.
 92, 45 Stat.
-1091, as amended, which is set out as a note under [section 852 of this title](./chapter-020-reservations-and-grants-to-states-for-public-purposes.md#section-852).
+1091, which is set out as a note under [section 852 of this title](./chapter-020-reservations-and-grants-to-states-for-public-purposes.md#section-852).
 For complete classification of this Act to the Code, see Tables.

 Act July 28, 1956, referred to in subsec. (b)(2), is act July 28, 1956, ch.
 772, 70 Stat.
-709, as amended.
-For complete classification of this Act to the Code, see Tables.
+709. For complete classification of this Act to the Code, see Tables.

 Section 6(g) of the Alaska Statehood Act, referred to in subsec. (b)(2), is section 6(g) of Pub.
 L. 85–508, July 7, 1948, 72 Stat.
 339, which is set out as a note preceding [section 21 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section21&num=0&edition=prelim), Territories and Insular Possessions.